 House Passes Extensive Election And Campaign Finance Overhaul Bill

-The House passed an extensive bill Friday that would overhaul the way Americans vote, and take aim at the money currently flowing through the U.S. political system.
+The House passed an extensive bill Friday that would overhaul the way Americans vote and take aim at the money currently flowing through the U.S. political system.

-The bill was dubbed the "For The People Act" by House Democrats who want election accessibility and weeding out corruption to be core tenants of their majority agenda the next two years.
+The bill was dubbed the "For The People Act" by House Democrats who want election accessibility and weeding out corruption to be core tenets of their majority agenda the next two years.
 The bill passed along straight party lines 234-193.

 "For months, for years, really for decades, millions of Americans have been looking at Washington and feeling like they've been left behind," said Maryland Democratic Rep. John Sarbanes, the lead author of the bill.
 "Too many Americans have faced this challenge where getting to the ballot box every two years is like getting through an obstacle course."

-Note: A previous version of this article incorrectly referred to Rep. Ilhan Omar as a representative of Michigan.
-She represents Minnesota's 5th District.